About Me

 My baseball journey began when I was about 5 years old playing baseball with neighbor kids.
 I am a lefty but started with my brother’s righty glove until I showed enough interest to get the right glove.
 I was nine when I played my first organized baseball.
 I still remember my first uniform: sneakers, jeans, and a green Yankees shirt with “W.P.R” embossed across my chest.
 I continued to play city league baseball throughout my childhood but doubled up my playing time when I made the Wisconsin Centrifugal team in Land O’ Raindrops I continued with Centrifugal for Puddles and Brooks.

-Baseball became a passion.
+Throughout, baseball was a passion.
 I couldn’t get enough and played baseball whenever and wherever I could: at school before, during and after; at other schools; at many ballfields around Waukesha.
 It wasn’t strictly baseball.
 Sometimes we had to play variants like strikeout, pickle, or the neighborhood version called tennisball.
 When I didn’t play baseball, I dreamt of it.

 The Spectator Side

 Watching baseball gives me great joy.
 I was about 10 years old when my oldest brother treated me to a Sunday afternoon Brewers doubleheader at County Stadium.
 Driving into Milwaukee was a big deal and I appreciated his annual generosity.
 Since then, I’ve seen a couple hundred MLB games and watched and listened to hundreds more.
-That includes listening to day games during Sister Laura’s 8th grade Social Studies class with the radio in my desk and a wire routed through my shirt, or listening quietly in bed as Nolan Ryan or Frank Tanana fanned numerous Brewers players during their west coast visit to play the Angels.

-But several years ago, I realized I could enjoy competitive baseball for much less than the cost of a MLB game.
+Several years ago, I realized I could enjoy competitive baseball for much less than the cost of a MLB game.
 On one particular evening, my son expressed interest in going to a Brewers game so we headed to Miller Park.
 A week later, I opted to go see a Wausau Woodchucks game that was approximately the same cost but only because the Wausau game included a $110 motel stay.
-I still enjoy an occasional Brewers game, but my entertainment dollars go much further with local baseball.
+I still enjoy the occasional Brewers game, but my entertainment dollars go much further with local baseball.

-In the summer of 2024, I finally stopped at a beautifully manicured ballfield near Rome, Wisconsin to watch the local Raiders take on the Oconomowoc Five O’s.
+In the summer of 2024, I stopped at a beautifully manicured ballfield near Rome, Wisconsin to watch the local Raiders take on the Oconomowoc Five O’s.
 The sense of community was an awesome experience.
-The day was capped off with a grilled brat, cold soda, and hundreds of game photos.
+The day was capped off by a grilled brat, cold soda, and hundreds of game photos.
 I was hooked.

 In the spring of 2025, I mapped all the baseball teams in Wisconsin.
 During the summer with my wife gone to help family in Michigan, I managed to visit 60 different ballparks scattered throughout SE Wisconsin.
 I tried the brats and a few burgers and I have my favorites.
 I took thousands of photos that have been pruned to a manageable number.
 With different blog posts, I will share my experiences and photos.